mdavis-xyz/lambda_multiprocessing/README.md

 assert results == [x*x for x in range(5)]
 ```

-Note that Lambda functions usually have only 1 vCPU.
+Note that Lambda functions usually have only 2 vCPUs.
-If you allocate a lot or memory, they might get a second one.
+If you allocate a lot or memory you get a few more.
+(e.g. 3 at 5120MB, 6 at 10240MB)
+The performance benefit you get from multiprocessing CPU-bound tasks is limited by the number of CPUs.
-Multiprocessing in a lambda is useful for IO-bound tasks
+The biggest performance benefit is for IO-bound tasks.
 (e.g. uploading many files to S3, publishing many payloads to SNS etc).

-You will not see any performance benefit compared to a `for` loop if you have a CPU-bound task.
-(i.e. no upload/download, no sleeping and no disk read/write).

 ## Limitations